Mars One: Team and advisers

 The Mars One team consisted of Chief Executive Officer and co-founder Bas Lansdorp, Chief Technical Officer and co-founder Arnold Wielders, Chief Medical Officer Norbert Kraft, Mission Concept Artist Bryan Versteeg, Senior Marketing Strategist KC Frank, and Chief Information Officer Tom Van Braeckel.

 Mars One's team of advisers consisted of over 30 industry and scientific experts, including Mason Peck, Peter Smith, James R. Kass, K.R.
 Sridhara Murthi, Esther Dyson, and Robert Zubrin.

 Desired technology

 Mars One was not an aerospace company and would not have manufactured hardware.
-Lansdorp had assumed all major components would be available in the aerospace market, and had said Mars One had identified at least one potential supplier for each component of the mission.
+Lansdorp assumed all major components would be available in the aerospace market, and said Mars One had identified at least one potential supplier for each component of the mission.

 Launcher

 SpaceX mentioned in 2014 that they had been contacted by Mars One, but that accommodating Mars One requirements would require some additional work and that such action was not a part of the current focus of SpaceX.
 SpaceX had no contracts with Mars One.
 The first Mars One cargo mission to Mars was proposed to launch by 2022, followed by a crewed mission in 2024, but without funds, hardware, and without a launcher it did not happen.